Mahomes outplays Jackson to lead Chiefs past Ravens 34-20 - WHIZ News

 UP NEXT

 Chiefs: Host New England on Sunday.
-The Patriots are 2-1 with Cam Newton running the offense for the departed Tom Brady.
+The Patriots are 2-1 with Cam Newton running the offense.

 Ravens: A short in-state road trip Sunday to face the Washington Football Team (1-2).